"We Demand Justice!": Towards Social Context Grounding of Political Texts: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we motivate, define, and operationalize ``\textit{Social Context Grounding}'' for political discourse.
-We build two datasets that are useful to evaluate social context grounding in NLP models.
-We experiment with many types of context inclusion in NLP models and benchmark existing SOTA models.
-We show that explicit modeling of social context even in a small model outperforms simple encoding of context and GPT-3 as well on social context grounding.
+In this paper, we motivate, define, and operationalize `\textit{Social Context Grounding}' for political text.
+We build two novel datasets to evaluate social context grounding in NLP models that `are easy for humans' when the relevant social context is provided.
+We experiment with many types of contextual models.
+We show that explicit modeling of social context outperforms other models while lacking behind humans.

-Future work includes building datasets for other components of Social Context Grounding and building models that account for context in different forms to the DCF model as social relationships and symbolic contextual information are not included in the DCF model.